graphql/graphql.github.io/site/graphql-js/Tutorial-Mutations.md

 You don't need anything more than this to implement mutations.
 But in many cases, you will find a number of different mutations that all accept the same input parameters.
 A common example is that creating an object in a database and updating an object in a database often take the same parameters.
 To make your schema simpler, you can use “input types” for this, by using the `input` keyword instead of the `type` keyword.

-For example, instead of a single message of the day, let's say we have many messages, indexed in a database by an `ID`, and each message has both a `content` string and an `author` string.
+For example, instead of a single message of the day, let's say we have many messages, indexed in a database by the `id` field, and each message has both a `content` string and an `author` string.
 We want a mutation API both for creating a new message and for updating an old message.
 We could use the schema:

 ```javascript
 input MessageInput {